MANOJKUMAR-CM/Foundations-of-Machine-Learning/README.md

 # Foundations of ML

-Welcome to the **Foundations of ML** repo!
+The **Foundations of ML** repo!
 This is where I’ve tackled some cool ML assignments from my course.
 Dive in and explore the solutions, experiments, and insights.

 ## What's Inside?